loopbackio/loopback-next/_SPIKE_.md

 `ProductController.replaceById` with `CrudRestControllerImpl.replaceById` -
 which one is more useful?)

-In my proposal, model-config files are in JSON format to make programmatic edits easier.
-This has a downside in TypeScript projects - these config files must live outside `src` because TypeScript does not copy arbitrary JSON files.

 ## Extensibility & customization options

 The proposed design enables the following opportunities to extend and customize